hdmf-dev/hdmf/docs/source/make_roundtrip_test.rst

 ################

 Finally, you need to tell ``TestMapRoundTrip`` how to get back the container we added.
-As with ``addContainer``, this method takes an :py:class:`~pynwb.file.NWBFile` as its single argument.
-The only difference is that this :py:class:`~pynwb.file.NWBFile` instance is what was read back in.
+As with ``addContainer``, this method takes an :py:class:`~hdmf.file.NWBFile` as its single argument.
+The only difference is that this :py:class:`~hdmf.file.NWBFile` instance is what was read back in.

 Again, since not all containers go in the same place, we need to tell the test harness how to get back our container of interest.

-To finish off example from above, we will add the method for getting back our generic :py:class:`~pynwb.base.TimeSeries` instance:
+To finish off example from above, we will add the method for getting back our generic :py:class:`~hdmf.base.TimeSeries` instance:

 .. code-block:: python